Dubai Textile City

-Texmas is of the view that DTC will help to instill discipline into the trade.
+TEXMAS is of the view that DTC will help to instil discipline into the trade.
 It is also expected that the worldwide publicity and promotion of the Textile City will bring new markets and customers to the traders in Dubai.

-- Exemption from the payments of custom duties for unlimited period.
+- Exemption from the payments of customs duties for an unlimited period.

 - Option to sublease the premises.

 - Option to transfer goods to the city without attracting customs duty.